John Lund / Marc Romanelli Getty Images

 Pension savings are disrupted

 Approximately 14 million Americans have stopped contributing to their pension accounts each month since March, the survey found.
-Read also : Roundup: Social Security and Inflation News for Financial Advisers.
+On the same subject : Roth IRA strategies can save you money in retirement.

 That is an improvement over December, when 22 million people said they had paused their retirement savings.